When a team underperforms or experiences failure, who is to blame, the team or the manager?

-In sport, life, or business these 5-keys have been shown to work, time, and again.
+In sports, life, or business these 5-keys have been shown to work, time, and again.
 When these 5-keys are practiced effectively a strong culture is created, and strong cultures are key to success.

-As a post-script, I ‘called out’ my writers’ collective team-lead and members.
-Whilst I’m sure it didn’t make me popular with everyone, the response was positive, and a tough conversation was had about the expectations of the group.
+As a post-script, I ‘called out’ my writers’ collective team lead and members.
+While I’m sure it didn’t make me popular with everyone, the response was positive, and a tough conversation was had about the expectations of the group.

 My maxim for winning teams is:

 "Leadership is not a popularity contest, and full participation is not optional."